Today, I’m going to talk about combining two of my favorite topics, SEO and conversion optimization, to drive more online sales.

 Even things like clicking to read more reviews or to see more product details is a measurable action that can help determine where you need to focus your conversion optimization.

 Visitors from search engines will often click away pretty fast if they don’t know what to do, so make sure the conversion action that you want to measure is really, really obvious.

 Restaurants are usually very good about doing this since their goal is almost exclusively to get you into one of their locations.

 In this screenshot of Carrabbas.com, you see the obvious conversion action (CTA) where they measure not just the total number of clicks but they segment that into many different characteristics including geolocation, referring source, time of day and more.

-Tracking click events like this does not come built in with popular web analytics tool and must be setup manually.
+Tracking click events like this does not come built-in with a popular web analytics tool and must be set up manually.

 If you’re interested in learning how to track things like how many people click on your conversion actions so that you can better track web goals, read this article on setting up tracking Google Tag Manager V2 to get started.

 Are you measuring and segmenting your conversions from search engine traffic?

 If not, how are you going to know what changes are improving your SEO conversion rates and what isn’t?